A-Siam/my-productivity-i3-setup/README.md

 **Before installation: make sure you read at least the comments of install.sh file (IT'S A MUST)**

-As mentioned above you can install each one of these wonderful pieces of software manually or you can just follow this:
+As mentioned above you can install each one of these packages manually or you can just follow this:

 ### Ubuntu Users: